Kids and social media- won’t live without it, can’t live without it?

 - Provide opportunities to engage in different activities, away from a screen, e.g., walking, swimming, crafts- whatever allows them to relax, use their imaginations and escape the technical world.

 - Don’t be afraid of boredom- those imaginations will find a way to use the time and develop them as human beings!

 - Building habits may take longer than breaking one, but perseverance will pay off.

 And maybe we should follow the same rules ourselves.
 A good example makes a good lesson…..

-At Flexsimba, we offer flexible plans on your terms.
+At Flexsimba, we offer flexible plans on your terms from just £10 a month.
 A good way to monitor your children’s mobile phone use.
 One monthly payment, no topping up and unused data.